In This Topic

 Some people prefer a beef rib roast cut from ribs 10-12 (closest to the short loin) because it offers more lean meat and fewer large areas of fat.
 This roast is called the small end or first cut.

-a roast from ribs 6-8 (closest to the shoulder).
+Other folks like a roast from ribs 6-8 (closest to the shoulder).
 This is called the large end.
 People choose this cut because it contains more fat, more flavor, and more of the spinalis dorsi or ribeye cap—that super-tender, fat-marbled layer on the outer edge of the roast.

 Beside the amount of lean vs. fat, you can tell the difference between these two roasts by comparing the length of their bones.
 A small-end roast has longer rib bones than a large-end roast.

 So, if you want more lean meat for your money, buy one from the small-end.
 If you like more fat, purchase one from the large end.

 Beef rib roasts are sold two ways—bone-in or boneless.
 There are several advantages to cooking a bone-in beef rib roast:

 - Fat and connective tissue that surround the bones add moisture and flavor to the meat as it breaks down during cooking.

 - Rich flavor from bone marrow may migrate into the meat during cooking.